cassiancc/GitToModded/README.md

 ## Usage
 - Run `script.py`
 - Enter in a GitHub repository to download and convert.
 - The docs will be generated into a `/docs/modname` folder.
-You can then copy that folder into your repository.
+You can repeat this step for as many mods as you wish to convert.
+- When you're finished, you're given the option to preview the docs.
+Note that live preview is still an unfinished feature.
+- When you're done with the script, you can copy your docs from `docs/modname` to your mod's GitHub repository.
+From there, finish setting up your Modded MC Wiki support as directed on the [Modded MC Wiki](https://moddedmc.wiki/en/about/devs).